pja66/Pong/README.md

 # Pong
-A javascript implmentation of the orginal Atari game pong.
+A JavaScript implementation of the Atari game pong.